Moses has won an NCAA championship and an Olympic silver medal.

 Waves Battle 49ers Thursday; Host Unbeaten Trojans Sunday in MPSF Finale

-Merrill Moses, a two-time Olympian and former All-American water polo player for the Waves, returned to Pepperdine in 2012 and will be in his third year as a member of the coaching staff in 2014.
+Merrill Moses, a two-time Olympian and former All-American water polo player for the Waves, returned to Pepperdine in 2012 and will be in his fourth year as a member of the coaching staff in 2015.

 As the interim co-head coach of the Waves in 2012, Moses helped Pepperdine to a 11-13 overall record and the team achieved a national ranking as high as #4 during the regular season.

 Upon the return of Dr. Terry Schroeder as head coach, Moses moved into the position of assistant coach in 2013.
 Moses played for Schroeder both with the Waves and the U.S. National Team.

 Moses, a goalkeeper who helped lead Pepperdine to the 1997 NCAA championship and the United States to a silver medal at the 2008 Olympics, had been playing both professionally and with the U.S. squad for more than a decade before now turning his attention to coaching.

 "The most exciting part about this is coming back to my alma mater, and to be a part of trying to bring another national championship to Pepperdine," said Moses at the time of his hiring.
 "I get the chance to work with `Willo' Rodriguez and to try to get this year's team to where it needs to be to compete for a championship, and then I get the chance to work for years to come with Coach (Terry) Schroeder."